December Signing Day: The Cowboys load up on in-state talent

 Kelley is rated as a four-star recruit by 247Sports and ESPN.
 ESPN has also rated linebacker Donovan Stephens out of Del City as a four-star recruit.
 Stephens is rated a three-star prospect by 247Sports and Rivals.

-Other in-state signees are defensive back Makale Smith out of Midwest City High School, receiver Jaden Bray out of Norman and defensive back Ty Williams out of Muskogee.
+Other in-state signees are defensive back Makale Smith out of Midwest City High School, receiver Jaden Bray out of Norman and defensive back Ty Williams out of Muskogee and Jenks offensive lineman Logan Nobles.

 The Cowboys also landed another set of twin receivers when Bryson and Blaine Green signed out of Allen, Texas.
 Gundy said he expects their playing weight to be around 215 or 220.
 Bryson is listed as the No. 169 prospect on the ESPN top-300 list.
 ESPN has both brothers rated as four-star recruits.
 Bryson is also rated as a four-star by 247Sports.